-Assessment Description: Coursework (25%): this coursework component will be completed using a technology adaptive platform fully integrated to Canvas.
-Students will be expected to complete a theory section and some additional problems in preparation to each week lecture.
+Assessment Description: Coursework (15%): this coursework component is a sum of 8 weekly individual components.
+It will be completed using a technology-adaptive platform fully integrated into Canvas.
+Students will be expected to complete a theory section in preparation for each week's lecture.